dagu-org/dagu/README.md

   exit:
     command: "echo clean up"

-# The schedule for the workflow execution in cron format
+# The schedule for the DAG execution in cron format
-# This schedule runs the workflow daily at 12:00 AM
+# This schedule runs the DAG daily at 12:00 AM
 schedule: "0 0 * * *"

 steps: